 Animatable Parameters can be quickly recognized by their special GUI in the inspector.
 By default, all Animatable Parameters start as “not-animated”, and can be made “animated”, simply by creating the first keyframe by clicking the “key” icon next to that parameter.
 All Animatable Parameters that have at least one keyframe added to them, will be able to fold out for viewing and editing those keyframes and animation curves within the duration of the clip they belong to, like shown above for the “Target Position Vector” parameter.

 All clips that have Animatable Parameters, will show a mini DopeSheet over their clip in the editor, which is very useful to easily manipulate the keys without the need to fallback into the inspector panel.

 Furthermore, clip Animatable Parameters can completely be edited inline with the Slate timeline instead of only through the clip’s inspector.
 To open the inline editor, simply click on the “curve” icon found next to the relevant track after having the clip selected.

-Furthermore, when working with multiple clips, it’s good to remember that by holding down the “Shift” key while moving a clip, will also shift all clips in the same track after the clip that is being currently dragged, which is a very quick way to move a lot of clips to create some time space.
+Furthermore, when working with multiple clips, it’s good to remember that holding down the “Shift” key while moving a clip, will also shift all clips in the same track after the clip that is being currently dragged, which is a very quick way to move a lot of clips to create some time-space.

-But of course rect selecting clips between different tracks is also possible as well.
-Please note that the rect selection here is all inclusive, which means that only clips that are entirely within the rectangle are being selected.
-This is done by design to avoid time irrelevant clips being selected by accident, thus every clip that is actualy within the rectangle, is certain to be selected.
+But of course, rect selecting clips between different tracks is also possible as well.
+Please note that the rect selection here is all-inclusive, which means that only clips that are entirely within the rectangle are being selected.
+This is done by design to avoid time irrelevant clips being selected by accident, thus every clip that is actually within the rectangle is certain to be selected.

 Through the clip’s context menu, an option to “Stretch” the clip exists.
 This option will make the clip fit between neighbor clips.

-Clips can also be split at specified time through the context menu.
+Clips can also be split at a specified time through the context menu.